pmlave/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 5. Show all data from a table in a database.
 6. List all rows of a table in a database.
 7. Create new rows in a table in a database.
+8. Count the number of rows in a table matching a name and value.